MatejKovacic/alcohol_in_traffic/README.md

 **Source of data**: Slovenian police (obtained by Access to Public Information Act), and [IK Data Hub](https://ikdatahub.si).

 In December 2024 I received a file [PrometUkrepi_PolicijskeEnote_2005_2024_na_dan_20241206.xlsx](PrometUkrepi_PolicijskeEnote_2005_2024_na_dan_20241206.xlsx), containing police measures (breathalyzer, ethylometer, professional examination) related to the alcoholism of road users for the period from 1.
 1. 2005 to 31.
 10. 2024, by police administrative unit and area of ​​work.

+**Please note** that those are **all breathalyser tests** - tests done by police when there is a traffic accident (in Slovenia police routinely breathalyse all active participants of traffic accident) **and** random tests carried out as part of traffic control.

 File [Alcohol_tests_2005_2024.csv](Alcohol_tests_2005_2024.csv) contains preprocessed data:
 - export of Excel tab of a data by police administrative unit and administrative unit ("PP in UE" tab);
 - data are translated into English.